Arts and Law

 Putting in solid hours of self-directed learning is an achievement.
 Working towards a qualification and a better career means something.
 So celebrate your online study milestones and successes.
 You’ve earned a reward for discipline and effort.

-These tips and suggestions are based on the experiences of many online university and college students – in Australia and other countries.
-We looked at the entries for our "study tips" scholarship competition to find out what actually works for people doing online study.
+The list of tips and suggestions is based on the experiences of many online university and college students – in Australia and other countries.
+We looked at the entries for our “study tips” scholarship competition to find out what actually works for people doing online study.